 As you can see, you better focus and invest in the red, yellow and green segments.

-You can confidently segment your inactive customers by using RFM analysis.
+You can confidently segment your inactive customers in WooCommerce by using RFM analysis.
 Now let’s discover how to segment inactive customers by using Growmatik.

 Sale cycle and buying behavior

 This is obviously the most important factor.
 But first you’ll need to answer these questions: What are you selling?
 How often do you expect your customers to buy from you?
 For example, if it’s ice cream that you’re selling, a month of an order gap is a bit long.
 But if you’re in the smartphone business, a year without any new order is completely normal.
 Figure out your best order gap time and create your first segment in Growmatik.